University of North Carolina at Chapel Hill student housing: Olde Campus Upper Quad

 Old West residence hall, built in 1823, is located on Cameron Ave.
-Old West is co-e and hosts about 70 residents on three floors.
-Old West has corridor-style hallways, an elevator, two stairwells, a kitchen with an ice machine, a TV room, lounges, vending machines, and a laundry room.
-The building is equipped with smoke detectors, alarms, a sprinkler system and central air-conditioning.
+Old West is co-ed and hosts about 70 residents on three floors.

 William Nichols, one of the first trained architects to work in North Carolina, designed the Old West dormitory.
 It matched the university's first residence hall, Old East.
 Nichols added a story to Old East to make it the same height as Old West.
 In 1844, architect Alexander J. Davis lengthened the building and on its north end attached a façade with windows and pilasters.